Pollenware/c2fo-shell/README.md

-ocap-shell - text-based interface to Pollenware software platform
+ocap-shell - text-based interface to Pollenware optimized collaborative auction platform

 # SIGN IN

+Signing into the system with authentication credentials can take place either from the system prompt, when booting ocap-shell, or after the shell is up, as a command:

 ## FROM SYSTEM PROMPT